 Though quality control could be better, it’s tough to find a solid weight that has a lower price than this CAP Barbell one.
 If you are looking for simple weights that get the job done at a good price, this one lands the top choice on our list.

-The second highest rated weight set on our list fills a niche of its own.
+The best fractional plates.
+The last rated weight set on our list fills a niche of its own.
 The 44SPORT Olympic Fractional Plates come in “micro” sizes to help you break through any weight lifting plateau.
 The weights come in the following pairs:

 - 2 x 0.25 lbs